Best U.S. Towns With Fewer Than 10,000 Residents

 Note: We may earn money from affiliate partners if you buy through links on our site.

 99. Fairfield, Iowa

 Where to stay: AmericInn by Wyndham Fairfield

-All the feel-goodness in this town carries over.
+Today, this small community has become an epicenter for Transcendental Meditation, with one of the world's largest training centers.
+All the feel-goodness in this town carries over into other aspects as well.
 There are 150 nonprofits and 400 start-up companies here, and the town is attempting to become sustainable in support of the environment.

-Fun fact: Transcendental Meditation is practiced at the Maharishi University of Management.
+Fun fact: Transcendental Meditation is practiced at the Maharishi International University.

 98. Sitka, Alaska

 Where to stay:Aspen Suites Hotel Sitka

 Why it's a great small town: Located 95 miles southwest of Juneau, remote Sitka is the place to go if you want to get far away from it all.
 Indeed, to follow you here, your worries will have to either take a ferry or a plane, both of which are subject to the mercy of the weather.

 Like many Alaskan towns, Sitka is surrounded by snow-capped mountains and teeming with wildlife, including bears, whales and eagles.
 Compellingly, it also features monuments, like the formidable Orthodox Cathedral, that nod to its past life as part of Russia.